guacsec/guac-docs/querying-via-cli.md

 vulnerable to both log4j and text4shell vulnerabilities.
 These packages need to be updated to remove these critical vulnerabilities.

-### Query PURL and Vulnerability ID to determine if path exists
+### Query pURL and Vulnerability ID to determine if path exists

 In this example, we will query our image to determine if it is affected by a particular vulnerability.
 If it is, return a path to said vulnerability such